Rayquaza01/JoinPython/README.md

 -v [Vibration Pattern] or --vibration [Vibration Pattern]
     Vibration for when the notification is recived.
-Generate the pattern at http://autoremotejoaomgcd.appspot.com/AutoRemoteNotification.html
+Generate the pattern at http://autoremotejoaomgcd.appspot.com/AutoRemoteNotification.html -if [Interruption Mode] or --interruptionFilter [Interruption Mode] Interruption mode from 1 to 4
+    1: Show All, 2: Priority Only, 3: Total Silence, 4: Alarms Only
+-mv [Media Volume] -mediaVolume [Media Volume]
+    Media Volume - number from 0 to 15
+-av [Alarm Volume] --alarmVolume [Alarm Volume]
+    Alarm Volume - Number from 0 to 7
+-rv [Ringer Volume] --ringVolume [Ringer Volume]
+    Ringer Volume - Number from 0 to 7
 ```